pedcapa/autocomplete-amanc/README.md

    ```bash
    npm install
    ```
+4. Set up your environment variables (see **Environment Variables** section below).
-4. Start the application:
+5. Start the application:
    ```bash
    npm start
    ```
-5. Open your browser and navigate to `http://localhost:3000`.
+6. Open your browser and navigate to `http://localhost:3000`.

 ### **Expose Local Server with ngrok (optional)**